yktoo/yktoo.com/content/blog/0262/index.en.md

 <!--more-->

-Elfstedentocht is a skating match of about 200 kilometres, starting and finishing in [Leeuwarden][post:205] and leading along frozen rivers and lakes past eleven [Frisian][wiki:en:Friesland] cities.
+Elfstedentocht is a skating match of about 200 kilometres, starting and finishing in [Leeuwarden]({{< relref "/blog/0205" >}}) and leading along frozen rivers and lakes past eleven [Frisian][wiki:en:Friesland] cities.
 Therefore for the tour to be possible the minimum ice thickness of 15 cm is required.

 The problem is, with our average winter temperature of **+7° C** it is a bit unlikely to get any ice at all.
 There are sometimes cold spells with moderate subzero temperatures, but still: the last {{< fl "Elfstedentocht" >}} was held in 1997, i.e. eighteen winters ago.